rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 `atp_by_year_grouped_by_player_id` contains information for all players in the original data set, including their total match statistics per year.
 After creating this data frame, I cleaned it up just a bit more by deleting the `height_as_winner` column and renaming the `height_as_loser` column to just `height`.

-Many players in the data had not won a single match, and since no player went undefeated, the `height_as_loser` variable contains more information.
+Many players in the data had not won a single match, and since no player went undefeated, the `height_as_loser` variable contains information on more players.

 ```r
 # Deleting winner_as_height column, since loser_as_height is more expansive